 4.44 In addition the Borough has a number of nationally and locally important habitats, as well as sites with protected species.
-The Borough Council also as a duty under the Natural Environment and Rural Communities (NERC) Act 2006 to have regard to biodiversity conservation and the NPPF requires development to deliver a net gain in biodiversity.
+The Borough Council also has a duty under the Natural Environment and Rural Communities (NERC) Act 2006 to have regard to biodiversity conservation and the NPPF requires development to deliver a net gain in biodiversity.
 As a result of the relevant ecological assessments it may be necessary to secure protection and enhancement measures for biodiversity.
-The mechanism http://www.solentforum.org/forum/sub_groups/Natural_Environment_Group/Disturbance_and_Mitigation_Project/ for doing this depends on the identified requirements.
+The mechanism for doing this depends on the identified requirements.
 For on-site measures this is likely to be done through planning conditions with a Section 106 used to secure off-site measures or contributions.